simao-ferreira/dotfiles/documentation/README.md

 To configure the new color scheme, enter `gedit` select `color scheme editor` and configure the changes needed, save under a new name and ID, this will save the new configuration to `.local/shares/gedit/styles`.
 Sometimes it add an underline under some text, just enter color scheme again and remove it.

+Other option is to use something like OSS-Code (Visual Studio Code), Sublime, Atom, etc...

 ## Time settings
 Dual boot always has some troubles with the time settings, by default WinOS and Linux have different settings regarding time, on WinOS the time by default is Local Time, this can be changed, on the BIOS/UEFI or even in the WinOS registry.
 However in easier to make Linux use Local time instead of Universal Time.